polluxau/linuxnext-wallpapers/README.md

 ------

-## Some of these wallpapers are from artists i know
+## Some of these wallpapers are from artists i follow personally

 [Paji](https://x.com/artpaji)